ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 The instructions below are based on the instructions <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">here</a>.

-Before you start, get the Auth0 domain loaded in one of your browser tabs; you can find it by navigating to your account on <https://auth0.com> and locating `Auth0 Domain` as a field in the settings tab of your app.
+Before you start, get the Auth0 domain loaded in one of your browser tabs; you can find it by navigating to your account on <https://auth0.com>, clicking on "Applications in the side bar, locating the specific application you created (e.g. `test-demo-spring-react-app` and then locating `Auth0 Domain` as a field in the settings tab.

 1. Navigate to page <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">Google OAuth Instructions</a> and click where it says "Go to the Credentials Page".
 2. Click `Create credentials > OAuth client ID.`